oldfatcrab/PSYCH256/README.md

     - q
     - -->
     - p
+- The fact that an argument is a fallacy does not imply that the conclusion is false
+    - It simply means that the form of the argument is not enough to guarantee the truth of the conclusion

 ### <a id="#3A4"></a>Predicate Logic

-- Many arguments valid in English are not valid in propositional logic, e.g.,
+- Problem (limitation): many arguments valid in English are not valid in propositional logic, e.g.,
     - A geese are birds.
     - All birds have winqs.
     - -->